What is pelvic girdle pain (PGP)?

 The emotional impact of pelvic pain in pregnancy

-Being in physical pain every day can really wear you down emotionally, especially if you’re finding it hard to sleep too.
-If you feel that PGP is affecting your mood, and you’ve been upset more often than normal for two weeks or more, speak to your midwife or doctor.
+Being in physical pain every day can really wear you down emotionally, especially if you are finding it hard to sleep too.
+Speak to your midwife or doctor If you feel that PGP is affecting your mood..

-Tommy’s wellbeing plan can help you put your feelings into words if you’re not sure how to start the conversation.
+Our wellbeing plan can help you put your feelings into words if you are not sure how to start the conversation.

 Will I get PGP in my next pregnancy?

 If you have had PGP in pregnancy before, you are more likely to have PGP in your next pregnancy.
 It may help to try and be as fit and healthy as possible before you get pregnant again.24 This may help ease the pain or even prevent PGP next time.

 It will also help to try and strengthen your pelvic floor muscles.